ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S8-eks-02-DynamicVolumeProvisionining-and-Ingress/README.md

-# Hands-on EKS-02: Ingress and Dynamic Volume Provisioning
+# Hands-on EKS-01: Creating and Managing a Kubernetes Cluster with AWS EKS

-The purpose of this hands-on training is to give students the knowledge of  Dynamic Volume Provisioning and Ingress.
+The purpose of this hands-on training is to give students the knowledge of how to use AWS Elastic Kubernetes Service

 ## Learning Outcomes

 At the end of this hands-on training, students will be able to;

-- Learn to Create and Manage an EKS Cluster with eksctl.
+- Learn to Create and Manage an EKS Cluster with Worker Nodes

-- Explain the need for persistent data management

-- Learn PersistentVolumes and PersistentVolumeClaims

-- Understand the Ingress and Ingress Controller Usage

 ## Outline

-- Part 1 - Installing kubectl and eksctl on Amazon Linux 2023
+- Part 1 - Creating the Kubernetes Cluster on EKS

-- Part 2 - Creating the Kubernetes Cluster on EKS
+- Part 2 - Creating a kubeconfig file

-- Part 3 - Ingress
+- Part 3 - Adding Worker Nodes to the Cluster

-- Part 4 - Dynamic Volume Provisioning
+- Part 4 - Configuring Cluster Autoscaler

+- Part 5 - Deploying a Sample Application

 ## Prerequisites

-1. AWS CLI with Configured Credentials

-2. kubectl installed

-3. eksctl installed

-For information on installing or upgrading eksctl, see [Installing or upgrading eksctl.](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl)

-## Part 1 - Installing kubectl and eksctl on Amazon Linux 2023

-### Install kubectl

 - Launch an AWS EC2 instance of Amazon Linux 2023 AMI with a security group allowing SSH.